dumpacson/Blood-Bank-Donation-System/README.md

 1. Homepage

-a.
-Introduction – A short brief on the blood bank’s website
+- Introduction – A short brief on the blood bank’s website

-b.
-Make an Appointment - New & old donors can make an appointment to avoid waiting in line to donate their blood.
+- Make an Appointment - New & old donors can make an appointment to avoid waiting in line to donate their blood.

-c.
-Contact Us – Blood Bank’s Information
+- Contact Us – Blood Bank’s Information

 2. Register page

 a.
 Page for donors to make new accounts for the system.

 3. Login page

 a.
 Page for doctors and donors to log into their account.

-3. Profile Page
+4. Profile Page

 	a.
 Doctor